haskell/security-advisories/README.md

 # and the `versions` table.
 [[affected]]

+# Mandatory package component identifier; ONE of the following:
+#
-# Mandatory: name of the affected package on Hackage
+# OPTION 1: name of the affected package on Hackage
 package = "acme-broken"
+#
+# OPTION 2: component of GHC compiler suite
+# ghc-component = {ghc,ghci,rts,ghc-pkg,runghc,ghc-iserv,hp2ps,hpc,hsc2hs,haddock}

 # Mandatory: a Common Vulnerability Scoring System score.
 More information
 # can be found on the CVSS website, https://www.first.org/cvss/.